4 Reasons To Take in a Renter and 7 Ways To Avoid Problems When You Do

 by Gary Foreman

 The problem?
 You’re a little short of cash each month.
-Your mortgage payment is too high, but you can’t sell or refinance your home.
+Maybe your mortgage payment is too high, but selling or refinancing isn’t an option right now.
 One potential solution is to rent out a spare bedroom.

-And, our homes are much bigger than they used to be.
-The average new home built in 2010 was over 40% bigger than one built in 1973 and this trend continues even today.
-That means utilities and upkeep cost more.
+Our homes are much bigger than they used to be.
+The average home built in 2010 was over 40% bigger than one built in 1973 and this trend continues even today.
+And it means utilities and upkeep cost more.

-With a bigger home, there’s a good chance that you have some spare space.
+The upside to having a bigger home is there’s a good chance that you have some spare space.
 Perhaps you have a spare bedroom or one vacated by your kids when they went off to college.

 You could be sitting in the solution to your problem!
 Renting out a spare bedroom could solve both your cash flow and your oversized home problem.